Sotterley, Suffolk, St Margaret's Church

 We mentioned the memorial brasses earlier.
 The finest of these is to Thomas Playters (d.
 1479) and his wife Anne, the first Playter owners of Sotterley.
-Sir Thomas is shown in a finely crafted suite of armour and Lady Anne is a low-cut gown, with a jewelled necklace and a butterfly headdress.
+Sir Thomas is shown in a finely crafted suit of armour and Lady Anne is a low-cut gown, with a jewelled necklace and a butterfly headdress.

 We know that William Dowsing, the iconoclast who caused so much damage to Suffolk churches, visited Sotterley in 1643 and had the altar rails broken and the steps levelled.
-For some reason he seems to have spared the 15th century painted screen, with its images of the Apostles on the base panels.
+For some reason, he seems to have spared the 15th century painted screen, with its images of the Apostles on the base panels.
 The paintings were defaced, but were repainted at a later date.

 The 15th century font is in typical East Anglian style, with an octagonal bowl carved with alternating angels and symbols of the Passion and the Trinity.
-There are also several 15th century benches with finely carved poppyhead ends.
+There are also several 15th-century benches with finely carved poppyhead ends.

 On the nave wall are funeral hatchments to generations of the Barne family of Sotterley Hall.
-There are also fragments of medieval glass remaining in several windows, including 2 whole figures in the west window.
+There are also fragments of medieval glass remaining in several windows, including two whole figures in the west window.